 How to use JPEGs to Make a T-Shirt in Cricut Design Space

-Step 1 – Start with a Good image
+Step 1 – Start with a Good JPEG for the t-shirt

 The image I chose was black writing on a white background.
 This is ideal, especially when you’re starting out.
 It also is a high resolution image which helps.
 A low resolution image can lead to a pixelated or blocky look.